dsyang/zola-water/README.md

 If you want to simply configure the theme to match your needs, there's a few options at your disposal.
 If you want to replace parts of the templates, please head over to the [Customization](#customization) section of this README.

-**Warning**: ([PR](https://github.com/getzola/zola/pull/997)) Vanilla zola does not support overriding a simple key from config.extra subsection, such as config.extra.styles.
+**WARNING**: ([PR](https://github.com/getzola/zola/pull/997)) Vanilla zola does not support overriding a simple key from config.extra subsection, such as config.extra.styles.
 For the moment, we only use 1-level keys (home.title -> home_title) for this reason, but this will change in the future!

 ## Base template